BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 ## Getting api data manually

 > This might help you understand how mock data is generated automatically and used.
-If you are not intrested in this you can skip to [next section](#automatic-mock-data-generation).
+If you are not interested in this you can skip to [next section](#automatic-mock-data-generation).

 To get api responses in Cypress tests we can use [`cy.intercept()`](https://docs.cypress.io/api/commands/intercept) command.
 This command is used to intercept requests.
 It's very simple to use.
 We also have custom command `cy.interceptApi()` to make it even simpler for our use case, but more on that later.